infracost/infracost-azure-devops/README.md

 ## GitHub Repos Quick Start

-1. Create a GitHub token (such as Personal Access Token) that can be used by the Azure DevOps Pipeline to post comments.
+1. Create a GitHub token (such as Personal Access Token) that can be used by the pipeline to post comments.
 The token needs to have `repo` scope so it can post comments.

 2. Add secret variables: from your Azure DevOps organization, click on your project > Pipelines > your pipeline > Edit > Variables, and click the + sign to add variables for the following":